Haviland, New York

 Haviland is a community and census-designated place (CDP) in Dutchess County, New York, United States.
-The population was 3,634 at the 2010 census.
-It is part of the Poughkeepsie–Newburgh–Middletown, NY Metropolitan Statistical Area as well as the larger New York–Newark–Bridgeport, NY-NJ-CT-PA Combined Statistical Area.
+The population was 4,174 at the 2020 census.
+It is part of the Kiryas Joel–Poughkeepsie–Newburgh, NY Metropolitan Statistical Area as well as the larger New York–Newark–Bridgeport, NY-NJ-CT-PA Combined Statistical Area.

 Haviland is in the southern portion of the town of Hyde Park.
 The Eleanor Roosevelt National Historic Site is located within the community.

 Geography

 Haviland is located in west-central Dutchess County at 41°46′0″N 73°54′5″W (41.7668, -73.9015).
 New York State Route 9G (Violet Avenue) is the main road through the community, leading south 5 mi to Poughkeepsie.
 The western border of the hamlet is defined by the Maritje Kill.

 According to the United States Census Bureau, the CDP has a total area of 10.1 km2, of which 10.0 km2 is land and 0.1 km2, or 0.91%, is water.